We are dedicated to supporting any child in New Zealand whose wellbeing is at significant risk of harm.

 The Practice Centre is an online resource aimed primarily at Oranga Tamariki practitioners.

 It contains policy, guidance and tools to help us in our work with tamariki and rangatahi and their whānau.
-The policies are our must-dos, and the guidance our how-tos.
+The policies are our must-dos, and the guidance are our how-tos.

 Eliminating family violence and sexual violence